JaidenAshmore/java-dynamic-sqs-listener/README.md

 This will use any user configured `SqsAsyncClient` in the application context for connecting to the queue, otherwise if none is defined, a default is provided that will look for AWS credentials/region from multiple areas, like the environment variables.
-See [How to connect to AWS SQS Queues](./doc/how-to-guides/how-to-connect-to-aws-sqs-queue.md) for information about connecting to an actual queue.
+See [How to connect to AWS SQS Queues](./doc/how-to-guides/how-to-connect-to-aws-sqs-queue.md) for information about connecting to an actual queue in SQS.

+### How to Mark the message as successfully processed
+When the method executing the message finishes without throwing an exception, the [MessageProcessor](./java-dynamic-sqs-listener-api/src/main/java/com/jashmore/sqs/processor/MessageProcessor.java) will acknowledge the message as a success, therefore removing it from the queue.
+If any exception is thrown, the message will not be acknowledged and if there is a redrive policy the message may be placed back onto the queue for another attempt.

+Note that if the method contains an [Acknowledge](./java-dynamic-sqs-listener-api/src/main/java/com/jashmore/sqs/processor/argument/Acknowledge.java) argument it is now up to the method to manually acknowledge the message as a success as the [MessageProcessor](./java-dynamic-sqs-listener-api/src/main/java/com/jashmore/sqs/processor/MessageProcessor.java) will not acknowledge the message automatically when the method executes without throwing an exception.

 ### Setting up a queue listener that batches requests for messages
 The [Spring Cloud AWS Messaging](https://github.com/spring-cloud/spring-cloud-aws/tree/master/spring-cloud-aws-messaging) `@SqsListener` works by requesting